 Venice was about a 20 minute ride.
 We had brunch at the Upper Crust Cafe & Bakery in the historic downtown and after a nice walk scoping out the shops, we went for a walk on the beach and then to the pier for bird watching.

 We missed visiting Lido Key, Casey Key and Siesta Key beaches.
 According to Visit Sarasota, Siesta Key is “widely regarded as one of the best beaches in the world.”
 Britney said that Travelocity and Doctor Beach awarded Siesta Key as “best beach for 2017.”

 ♥ Cultural and historic attractions: One of the reasons I like vacations to places like St. Pete and Sarasota versus a Caribbean island, is that there are so many cultural and historic attractions to visit.
 Sarasota has art museums and galleries, opera and an orchestra, 12 theatres, performing arts venues and an aquarium.

 ♥ Gorgeous gardens: If you like orchids, you’ll want to visit Selby Botanical Gardens.
 It has incredible horticultural displays and is a leader in the botanical world of epiphytes, these are plants that grow attached to trees.
 The rainforest at the Gardens is really cool.
 And if you like meditative and mindful walks, this is an awesome place to stroll and relax.
-However, if you like roses, I recommend Mabel’s Rose Garden at the Ringling Estate where the Ringling Museum is located.
+However, if you like roses, I recommend Mable’s Rose Garden at The Ringling where the Ringling Museum is located.

 ♥ Good eats: We ate at some top-notch restaurants and cafes during our stay including seafood at Shore, authentic Italian at Sardinia, and Greek food at Blu Kouzina.
 It’s easy to see why Sarasota was named one of the Best Food Cities in the U.S. by Conde Nast Traveler Readers’ Choice Awards in 2016.